2factorauth/twofactorauth/CONTRIBUTING.md

 ## A Note on Definitions

 There are many forms of Two Factor Auth, but DongleAuth.info is only interested in listing sites that support Two Factor Authentication using USB dongles.
 Currently that means the site must support either One Time Passwords (HOTP / RFC 4226 or TOTP / RFC 6238) or FIDO Universal 2nd Factor (U2F).
+If a site supports multiple U2F dongles (e.g. as a backup), `multipleu2f` may be set to `Yes`.

 A lot of people have different ideas of what constitutes Two Factor Auth and what doesn't, so it stands to reason that we should clarify a bit.
 For the